How to Install Android Studio on Ubuntu 24.04

 flatpak install flathub com.google.AndroidStudio

-Once installed, you can launch it using the command below or open the app in the desktop apps center.
+Once installed, you can launch it using the command below or by opening the app in your desktop apps center.

 flatpak run com.google.AndroidStudio